mgerszendorf/projekt_testowy/README.md

+#Packages used in the project
+- npm i node-sass
+- npm i react-modal-video

+#Application preview
+Using gh-pages, we can view the project on an ongoing basis at the link: https://mgerszendorf.github.io/projekt_testowy/

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).